 The more time all of us spend in a never ending electronic recess, the more intolerable participating in anything that resembles congress is going to become.

-Last year, Zuckerberg sat in congress and answered questions for five intolerable hours.
-It wasn’t the length of the hearing that made it unbearable.
+When Zuckerberg sat in congress and answered questions for five intolerable hours, it wasn’t the length of the hearing that made it unbearable.
 Even though our attention spans are dwindling, most of us are happy watching hours of conversation unfold on YouTube.
 But this wasn’t a conversation.
 It was an awkward performance by a bunch of bad actors.
 What made the hearing unbearable was how ridiculously rigid and scripted it all was.
 It was so painfully out of tune with our electronic culture that it seemed to be deliberately designed to be ignored.

 Can an empire founded on the spirit of the printing press survive in an age of electronic networks?
-That was what the Zuckerberg hearings were really about.
+That's what the Zuckerberg hearings and most of the unrest in America right now is really about.